ISCHEMIC STROKE / CLASSIFICATION AND ETIOPATOGENESIS

 - according to another paper, PACNS was found in only 11% of suspected patients, and in 30%, other etiologies were found (encephalitis, lymphoma, CAA) [Torres, 2016]

-- If possible, take the biopsy from a lesion seen on MRI (ideally in the area of confluent leptomeninges), otherwise from the F or T lobe pole of the non-dominant hemisphere
+- if possible, the biopsy should be taken from a lesion seen on MRI (together with leptomeninges), otherwise from the F or T lobe pole of the nondominant hemisphere

 - open biopsy is more productive compared to stereotactically guided punch biopsy [Torres, 2016]

-- biopsy should include a sample of dura and leptomeninges (higher detection of changes in blood vessels), cortex, and white matter
+- biopsy should include a sample of dura and leptomeninges (higher detection of vascular changes), cortex, and white matter

 - histological findings: